linuxdeepin/dde-help/dde/en_US/index.md

 There are five sorting ways of applications for your to select:

 * **By name**: Applications will be displayed by name.
-* **By category (icon)**: Classification navigation is displayed by icons on the left of launcher, and applications are displayed on the right of launcher by the order of the classification navigation.
+* **By category (icon)**: Category navigation is displayed by icons on the left of launcher, and applications are displayed on the right of launcher by the order of the category navigation.
-* **By category (text)**: Classification navigation is displayed by texts on the left of launcher, and applications are displayed on the right of launcher by the order of the classification navigation.
+* **By category (text)**: Category navigation is displayed by texts on the left of launcher, and applications are displayed on the right of launcher by the order of the category navigation.
 * **By time installed**: Applications will be displayed by time installed.
 * **By frequency**: Applications will be displayed by frequency.